SJ429/Pandas/README.md

 ## Player Count
-•	Total Number of Players
+o	Total Number of Players

 ## Purchasing Analysis (Total)
-•	Number of Unique Items
+o	Number of Unique Items

-•	Average Purchase Price
+o	Average Purchase Price

-•	Total Number of Purchases
+o	Total Number of Purchases

-•	Total Revenue
+o	Total Revenue

 ## Gender Demographics
-•	Percentage and Count of Male Players
+o	Percentage and Count of Male Players

-•	Percentage and Count of Female Players
+o	Percentage and Count of Female Players

-•	Percentage and Count of Other / Non-Disclosed
+o	Percentage and Count of Other / Non-Disclosed

 ## Purchasing Analysis (Gender)
-•	The below each broken by gender
+o	The below each broken by gender

 o	Purchase Count